5Mixer/LD54-TowerSprawl/log.md

 # Log
 # Sunday
+*10:10pm* - Planned tiles down.
+I changed the Tile enum to a TileMap enum which includes a 'real' flag.
+The abstraction of a TileMap made modifying the related systems mostly pain free, fortunately.
+Now I just need to make minions know that there is a related task, so the non-real rooms can become real.

 *9:40* - Alright, this seems non-trivial.

 - RoomPlan is a PlacedItem, which generates a task per tile that it needs.